LunaSare/spring2023-data-science/lectures/lecture-reusable-code-1.md

 ---

-### Using and modifying functions (10 min)
+### Using and modifying functions (20 min)

 - The length of an organism is strongly correlated with its body mass.
-- Scientists use this correlation to estimate the mass of an organism when we only know its length.
 - This [allometric](https://www.nature.com/scitable/knowledge/library/allometry-the-study-of-biological-scaling-13228439/#:~:text=Allometry%2C%20in%20its%20broadest%20sense,as%20both%20grow%20during%20development.) relationship takes the form of _mass equals to parameter "a" multiplied by "length" elevated to the power of parameter "b"_:

 > mass = a * length^b

 - Parameters `a` and `b` vary among biological groups.
-- This formula is used to estimate the mass of organisms for which we only have length measurememts.
+- Scientists use this formula to estimate the mass of organisms for which we only have length measurememts.
 For example:
   - trees, we cannot weigh them unless we unroot them,
   - extinct creatures such as dinosaurs, as we cannot get the living weight of something that is fossilized.

-- The following function uses the formula `mass = a * length^b` to estimate the mass of an organisms belonging to *Theropoda* dinosaurs in kg, based on its length in meters and the set of parameter values `a` and `b` that have been estimated for that biological group, `a = 0.73` and `b = 3.63`, by [Seebacher (2001)](http://www.jstor.org/stable/4524171)).
+- The following function uses the formula `mass = a * length^b` to estimate the mass of an organisms belonging to *Theropoda* dinosaurs in kg, based on its length in meters and the set of parameter values `a` and `b` that have been estimated for that biological group, `a = 0.73` and `b = 3.63`, by [Seebacher (2001)](http://www.jstor.org/stable/4524171).
-  - Take 3 min to type the function in:
+  - Take 3 min to type the following function in:
   ```r
   get_mass_from_length_theropoda <- function(length){
       mass <- 0.73 * length ^ 3.63